opencast/zoom-ingest/README.md

 External dependencies:

 - A RabbitMQ server
-- A database server (tested against sqlite)
+- A database server (tested against sqlite and mariadb 10)

 **Basic configuration:**